CoinEx Shares the Art of Blockchain Security in the Crypto World | www.lokmattimes.com

 CoinEx Shares the Art of Blockchain Security in the Crypto World

-CoinEx has recently announced a strategic partnership with SlowMist, a renowned cybersecurity firm New Delhi (India), December 6: In ...

-CoinEx has recently announced a strategic partnership with SlowMist, a renowned cybersecurity firm

-New Delhi (India), December 6: In the ever-evolving landscape of cryptocurrency, blockchain security has emerged as a critical concern.
-Recent years have seen an alarming increase in security threats, including 51% attacks, Sybil attacks, DDoS attacks, and vulnerabilities in smart contracts and protocols.
-Centralized exchanges, in particular, have been major targets, with over $20 billion reported as stolen in 2022 alone.
+New Delhi [India], December 5: In the ever-evolving landscape of cryptocurrency, blockchain security has emerged as a critical concern.
+Recent years have seen an alarming increase in security threats, including 51 per cent attacks, Sybil attacks, DDoS attacks, and vulnerabilities in smart contracts and protocols.
+Centralized exchanges, in particular, have been major targets, with over USD 20 billion reported as stolen in 2022 alone.
 This surge in cyber threats has led to significant losses in several major cryptocurrency exchanges, with user funds amounting to billions of dollars being compromised.

 Addressing these challenges, CoinEx, a leading centralized cryptocurrency exchange, is at the forefront of implementing robust security measures to safeguard user assets.
 In their pursuit of enhancing blockchain security, CoinEx emphasizes the importance of designing robust encryption, incorporating trustless principles, preparing for potential attack scenarios, creating fault tolerance, and establishing effective governance.